whitehaven/residency-mastermind/README.md

 `9f08d6fa84cca1f5fddbb30f3b20a28f33a747dd` - working do-this-year preference generator for relevant rotations

 Test data generator is now working, now for the actual program.

+### 2025-08-12

+Notably changed vacation blocks to

+Many single-year constraints implemented and tested.
+Besides multi-year requirements, still missing:

+- HS blocks must start at same times (apparently) - could see if there is flexibility on that from admin